embedthis/ioto/README.md

 See [LICENSE.md](LICENSE.md) and [EVAL.md](EVAL.md) for details.

-## Management Apps
+## Device Management Apps

-The Ioto distribution build includes several demo apps for local or cloud-based management.
+The Ioto distribution build includes several sample apps for local or cloud-based management.
 Apps demonstrate device-side logic to implement various management use cases.

 The default app is the "demo" app which sends device data and metrics to the cloud.